This dish was born out of my deep need to

 OMG..
 I recommend it!
 Simply make the casserole up to the point where you would top the taco casserole with cheese to brown.

-Divide portions into microwave or oven-safe containers and freeze them.
-Then, on serving day, bake them in the oven at 350 for 18 – 20 minutes or until cooked through, (or microwave them for 5 – 6 minutes).
-At the last few minutes of cooking, add the freshly grated cheese to get all melty you can broil them if you are using the oven method!
+Divide portions into microwave-safe or oven-safe containers and freeze them.
+Then, on serving day, bake them in the oven at 350 for 18 – 20 minutes or until cooked through, (or microwave them for 3-4 minutes depending on the strength of your microwave).
+At the last few minutes of cooking, add the freshly grated cheese to get all melty!
+You can broil them if you are using the oven method!

 Just letting you know, I’ve made a few other ‘Individual Portioned Dinners” that are PERFECT for busy nights.
 They require a tiny bit of work up front, but saves SO much time and effort on those busy weeknights or on those evenings you just don’t want to do a full-on cook in the kitchen!